Table of Contents Show

 Do a Background CheckDo a Background Check

 Moving companies range in size from huge corporations to small family-run businesses, and there’s a lot of variation in service quality.
-Your priority should be in choosing a company with a good reputation.
+Your priority should be on choosing a company with a good reputation.
 Review sites like Yelp can only go so far, and it’s hard to tell whether a review is legitimate or not.
 You can get far more accurate information from the Better Business Bureau, the American Moving and Storage Association, and customer advocacy sites like Moving Scam.
 It also helps to have some common sense and be wary of any red flags.
-For instance, a company that doesn’t have an address or phone number, or one that asks for a large deposit in advance.
+For instance, a company doesn’t have an address or phone number or asks for a large deposit in advance.

 Check that the Company is Licensed and InsuredCheck that the Company is Licensed and Insured

-Every moving company in New York has to be licensed and have insurance to protect yourself and you.
-You can easily find out if a company is licensed by calling 518-457-6512 or by emailing an enquire to firstname.lastname@example.org.
-To check that they are properly insured, you can call the New York State Department of Transportation at 800-786-5368.
+Every moving company in New York has to be licensed and have insurance to protect itself.
+To check that they are appropriately insured, you can call the New York State Department of Transportation at 800-786-5368.
 You can quickly determine if a company is licensed by calling 518-457-6512 or emailing an inquiry to [email protected].

 Get Several Price EstimatesGet Several Price Estimates

 The costs of a move can vary as much as service quality.
 How much any company charges for a move will depend on how busy they are, the company’s size, and how they calculate each move’s costs.
-To ensure you get the best deal, get several estimates from companies that you’ve already done a background check on.
+To ensure you get the best deal, get several estimates.
+You’ve already done a background check.
 Remember, you can negotiate if you feel an estimate is too high.
-There’s no guarantee that they’ll take the bait, but you’ll never know unless you ask.
-Also, be very cautious about accepting a bid that seems far too low.
+There’s no guarantee they’ll take the bait, but you’ll never know unless you ask.
+Also, be cautious about accepting a bid that seems far too low.

 Compare Flat Rate vs. HourlyCompare Flat Rate vs. Hourly

-Your particular situation will determine whether it makes more sense to go with a flat rate or an hourly one.
-A flat rate is just that, a flat rate that doesn’t consider how long it takes to move.
+Your situation will determine whether going with a flat rate or an hourly one makes more sense.
+A flat rate is just that, which doesn’t consider how long it takes to move.
 The price is determined by much you need to move, the number of movers required, and the truck’s size.
 If you’re moving upstate or out of state, this is the right choice.
 An hourly rate is probably the better choice for a more local move that shouldn’t take much time.
-Each company will set their own hourly rate so compare each one.
+Each company will set its hourly rate, so compare each one.

 Health and Safety during the COVID-19 PandemicHealth and Safety during the COVID-19 Pandemic

 Health and safety are top priorities now for both you and the movers.
+Each company will have its policies, but at the least, they should include protocols around social distancing and sanitization.
 Ensure the company has a COVID-19 policy for operating during the pandemic.
-Each company will have its own policies, but at the least, they should include protocols around social distancing and sanitization.
-If you have any questions or concerns, then you should call them for further clarification.
+If you have any questions or concerns, call them for further clarification.

 Move on an “Off Day”Move on an “Off Day”

-Since leases tend to renew on the 1st of the month, most moving companies are hectic around this time.
+Since leases tend to renew on the 1st of the month, most moving companies are hectic.
 The same goes for weekends.
-A busier time means a higher cost, so if it’s at all possible, try to move mid-week and/or mid-month.
+A busier time means a higher cost, so if possible, try to move mid-week and mid-month.
 When getting estimates from different companies, don’t forget to ask them about their “off day” prices.

 Count Boxes and Furniture CorrectlyCount Boxes and Furniture Correctly

 Make an accurate count of all the boxes and furniture you’ll be moving ahead of time.
 The price estimate the movers give you will be based on the assumption that this number is correct.
 If it turns out that the number is higher than assumed, then that will incur extra fees.
-It may also lead to a longer and more frustrating move if the truck isn’t large enough or the movers have to call for backup.
-Bare all of this in mind as you’re filling out an estimate form for the company.
+It may also lead to a more prolonged and frustrating move if the truck isn’t large enough or the movers have to call for backup.
+Bare all this in mind as you fill out an estimate form for the company.
 It may be a good idea to pack one box to get an idea of how much you’ll need for the rest of your stuff.

 Choose the Right Packing SuppliesChoose the Right Packing Supplies

-Don’t overpack any boxes, and make sure to write the contents on each one so you’ll have an easier time unpacking.
+Don’t overpack any boxes, and write the contents on each so you’ll have an easier time unpacking.
 Be especially careful with glassware and other fragile items.
 These should be wrapped in newspaper and packed with Styrofoam.

 Ensure all Your Furniture will Fit through Doorways and StairwellsEnsure all Your Furniture will Fit through Doorways and Stairwells

 Take some measurements to ensure everything will fit through doorways and stairwells at your current residence and your new address.
 The movers are not responsible for dealing with bulky items you can’t safely remove.
 If you have a problem, you may want to call an expert like the Couch Doctor.

 Clear the Move with both BuildingsClear the Move with both Buildings